WHAT WE DO

 All health interventions are delivered by health professionals who have training and experience working with people who use drugs.

-Testing also allows us to establish when a substance is unknown or undetectable, meaning that it should absolutely not be taken.
 Where possible, these substances are sent off-site for formal laboratory analysis.
-No sample is returned to service users after testing.
+No samples are returned to service users after testing.

 We aim to undertake efficient, person-centred, cost-effective and ethical research in order to expand the evidence around drug checking, drug use and drug markets.